By Liam Fitzgerald

 The explosion in the number of people venturing into the backcountry to enjoy skiing, snowboarding, or motorized over-snow travel (snowmobiles and snowbikes) has put more and more people at risk of encountering avalanches while pursuing their winter recreational activities.
 This is corroborated by statistics that show the overwhelming majority of avalanche fatalities in recent years have been snowmobilers and backcountry skiers.

-If things continue in this direction, it’s likely that next year there will only be three IPAC forecasters (all USFS employees, working under fairly restrictive time constraints) plus the one forecaster from the Kootenai Forest, producing backcountry avalanche forecasts covering an area of roughly 2,500 square miles.
+If things continue in this direction, it’s likely that next year there will only be three IPAC forecasters — all USFS employees, working under fairly restrictive time constraints.
+Additionally, there will be one forecaster from the Kootenai Forest.
+Altogether, these four will be responsible producing backcountry avalanche forecasts covering an area of roughly 2,500 square miles.
 Those forecasts may also be reduced to one per week.
 This will be a big step backwards.

-On the national level, the USFS is committed to sustainingsstaining regional avalanche centers, but the day-to-day, year-to-year operations of those centers is left up to forest supervisors and district rangers, and for some of them, avalanche centers are not a high priority.
+On the national level, the USFS is committed to sustaining regional avalanche centers, but the day-to-day, year-to-year operations of those centers is left up to forest supervisors and district rangers.
+For some of them, avalanche centers are not a high priority.

 Liam Fitzgerald is a retiring board member of Friends of Idaho Panhandle Avalanche Center.